-In late March and early April, Studio NiaMoves will host its first Nia White Belt training in many years, taking place over two weekends with two incredible Nia faculty members, international Nia Black Belt Trainer Helen Terry and Austin-based Trainer Julie Wylie.
-Nia has continued to evolve over the last 17 years, which is why I have committed to re-taking my White Belt with Helen and Julie.
-I am so looking forward to reliving the experience in a fresh new way!
+In late September, Studio NiaMoves will host its first Nia White Belt training in many years, featuring two incredible Nia faculty members, international Nia Black Belt Trainer Helen Terry and Austin-based Trainer Julie Wylie.
+Nia has continued to evolve over the last 17 years, which is why there is always something new to learn!

-I know I will be there to begin my journey again.
+Maybe I'll even step in again to begin my journey anew.
 Won’t you come too?

 I am the founder of Chakra Body Dance, but in a way, I could almost say that Chakra Body Dance found me, bit by bit.